Oreol-Group/roda_sequel_rspec_config_demo/README.md

 # RodaSequelRspecConfig
-application skeleton based on Roda
+Application skeleton based on Roda

 RodaSequelRspecConfig is a Rails-like application skeleton for an app using Roda as the web framework, Sequel as the database library, Rspec as test suite, and is configured using [Config](https://github.com/rubyconfig/config).